phalcon-orphanage/docs/es/reference/translate.rst

     <!-- String: hi => 'Hello' -->
     <p><?php echo $t->_("hi"), " ", $name; ?></p>

-The "_" function is returning the translated string based on the index passed.
+The :code:`_()` method is returning the translated string based on the index passed.
 Some strings need to incorporate placeholders for calculated data i.e. Hello %name%.
-These placeholders can be replaced with passed parameters in the "_ function.
+These placeholders can be replaced with passed parameters in the :code:`_()` method.
 The passed parameters are in the form of a key/value array, where the key matches the placeholder name and the value is the actual data to be replaced:

 .. code-block:: html+php